slowproj/slowdash/docs/ControlsScript.md

 ### Node Functions
-All the control nodes (derived from `slowpy.control.ControlNode`) have the following methods:
+All control nodes (derived from `slowpy.control.ControlNode`) have the following methods:

 - [ControlNode]
   - has_data(): returns True if a value is available for `get()`